33k0/MIT-Maker/README.md

 - Data annotation to highlight recovery as a core signal not implicit reasoning
 - Reuse of recovery trajectories instead of brute-force retries

-These files preserve the **structural invariants** of the full system: failure → diagnosis → strategy shift → continuation or termination.
+These files preserve the **decision structure** of the full system:

+failure → diagnosis → strategy shift → continuation or termination.

 ### What is intentionally omitted